RedHatInsights/ansible-collections-insights/roles/compliance/README.md

 Requirements
 ------------
 - The Insights client must be installed and configured prior to using the compliance service.
-See the [insights_client](../insights_client/README.md) role for automated deployment and configuration of the client.
+See the [rhc](https://github.com/linux-system-roles/rhc) role for an automated way to connect to RHSM and Red Hat Insights, or the existing [insights_client](../insights_client/README.md) role for automated deployment and configuration of the client.

 - The host must be configured in the [Insights portal](https://console.redhat.com/insights/compliance) prior to running a compliance scan.